 In this subject population, disease progression is expected.
-Expected symptoms in this population are: bone pain, fatigue, nausea, anorexia, depression, constipation (also secondary to opioids), hematological complication as well as additional visceral metastases.
+Expected symptoms in this population are: bone pain, fatigue, nausea, anorexia, depression, constipation (also secondary to opioids, hematological complication as well as additional visceral metastases.

 Chemotherapy is not permitted during treatment with radium-223 dichloride/placebo.
-If such treatment is necessary then radium-223 dichloride/placebo treatment must be stopped.
-Chemotherapy treatment administered in the follow-up period should not be given before a 4-week washout period after the last administration of study drug.
+If such treatment is necessary, then radium-223 dichloride/placebo treatment must be stopped.
+If possible cytotoxic chemotherapy should not be given before a 4 week washout period after last administration of radium-223 dichloride/placebo, provided the subject's bone marrow is not compromised.

 Every effort will be made to administer the full dosing regimen.
 Single dose level adjustment of radium-223 dichloride/placebo is not permitted.
-Treatment delays or discontinuations of radium-223 dichloride/placebo may be instituted for the AEs described in Section 7.4.6 and dose adjustments, treatment delays, or discontinuations of hormonal treatment may be instituted according to the local label and standard of practice.
+Treatment delays or discontinuations of radium-223 dichloride/placebo may be instituted for the AEs described in Section 7.4.6 and dose adjustments, treatment delays, or discontinuations of treatment with exemestane and everolimus may be instituted according to the local label and/or local standard of practice.